DeepLearningPT/35th-deep-learning-aligned-with-type-design/README.md

 # 35th meetup: Deep Learning Aligned with Type Design

-This repo contains the presentation of our 34th meetup on "Deep Learning aligned with Type Design", presented by [Luís Gonçalo] (https://www.vda.pt/pt/equipa/international-advisers/iakovina-kindylidi/20701/](https://cdv.dei.uc.pt/authors/luis-goncalo/).
+This repo contains the presentation of our sixth meetup in 2023 on "Deep Learning aligned with Type Design", presented by [Luís Gonçalo](https://cdv.dei.uc.pt/authors/luis-goncalo/).

 You can also watch the meetup [recording](https://youtu.be/mdjtzD2m3Ow) in our YouTube channel.